Skip to content

 • t-linter formatter mode keeps the existing formatter-only workflow for users who want t-linter to own formatting directly.

-This split exists because VSCode allows only one editor.defaultFormatter per language. t-linter therefore adds a dedicated code action lane for template-string rewrites instead of replacing Ruff.
+This split exists because VSCode allows only one editor.defaultFormatter per language. t-linter therefore supports either a dedicated code action lane for template-string rewrites or an explicit composed formatter path.

 Ruff Coexistence Mode